andrewkmin/CPsNumber/README.md

 The NBA-equivalent of the [Kevin Bacon number](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
 The user manual is available under the file [Manual.pdf](./Manual.pdf).

 ## Summary
+This is the final project for NETS 150: Market and Social Systems on the Internet at the University of Pennsylvania.
 Our project is called the Chris Paul Number and is an implementation project.
+The team behind this project consisted of myself, Nathan Kidambi (Wharton + SEAS '19) and Daniel Leiser (SEAS '20).

 We took the idea of the Kevin Bacon Number and decided to implement it for the NBA.
 We used the data from basketball-reference.com to get a list of all the players who have